Discover our public engagement work

 About our work

-From ‘speed dating a scientist’ to using forensics to solve murder mysteries, our activities for young people are always interesting, cutting-edge and cover a range of scientific subjects for audiences of various ages and backgrounds.
+From working one to one with scientists to using forensics to solve murder mysteries, our activities for young people are always interesting, cutting-edge and cover a range of scientific subjects for audiences of various ages and backgrounds.

 Alongside our work with schools and young people, our researchers offer their expertise to help develop innovative solutions with public health and industry partners.
 We also offer training to non-medical prescribers and other healthcare professionals.
 Our research is also influencing EU legislation on toxic chemicals.
 Find out more about our research within the School.